evilkbgy9/cardnet/README.md

 # cardnet

-Your Telnet rig for the M5Stack Cardputer – a direct connection to the net, no wires, no jacks, just pure digital pulse.
+Your Telnet rig for the M5Stack Cardputer – a direct connection to the net.

 ## Download
 Ready to jack into the grid?
 Hit the [releases page](https://github.com/evilkbgy9/cardnet/releases) and grab the bin.